infinum/qa-handbook/Knowledge/API - Basics.md

 However, this article is not about interfaces or APIs in general.
 It will focus on web APIs.

-## What is a web API anyway?
+## What is a web API, anyway?

 The age-old analogy is that of a waiter and a customer.
 The customer orders a pizza from the waiter.
 The waiter disappears into the kitchen and 10 minutes later, he appears and delivers a pizza on a plate.

 Now let's just exchange the roles and say:

-- Waiter = web API
+- Waiter - web API
-- Customer = any client (e.g., a mobile app or web app)
+- Customer - any client (e.g., a mobile app or web app)
-- Order = making an HTTP request
+- Order - making an HTTP request
-- Pizza = data
+- Pizza - data
-- Kitchen = a place where the magic happens (we don't care in this article)
+- Kitchen - a place where the magic happens (we don't care in this article)
-- 10 minutes = response time
+- 10 minutes - response time

 Those are all the ingredients you need to describe a slow, albeit functional web API. :)